WinstonChenn/WinstonChen/_projects/rankprop.md

 </div>
 More details about the knockoff filter can be found [here](https://web.stanford.edu/group/candes/knockoffs/) <br/>

-In order to apply the knockoff filter on Rankprop, we proposed a novel method that generates knockoff for network data, more specifically, the protein similarity network used by Rankprop to generate ranking.<br/>
+In order to apply the knockoff filter on Rankprop, we proposed a novel method that generates knockoff for network data.
+In this project, we applied this method to generate "knockoff" protein similarity network given the original one.<br/>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/rankprop_knockoff_gen.png title: "Knockoff Generation" class: "img-fluid rounded z-depth-1" %}